-The Voice has been star-studded from the beginning, with mega-celebrities like Blake Shelton, Adam Levine, and Miley Cyrus finding talent from their spinning chairs.
+NBC’s hit singing competition series The Voice has been star-studded from the beginning, with mega-celebrities like Blake Shelton, Adam Levine, Alicia Keys, and Kelly Clarkson finding talent from their spinning chairs.
 But how much have the coaches past and present gotten paid to mentor the up-and-comers?
 Prepare to be blown away by how much money they make, because it’s a lot!

 Blake is also one of the highest-paid coaches on the show, and we totally get why.
 He’s a fan-favorite, he’s been there since the beginning, and his team has won five times!
 The Wrap reported that Blake made about $13 million per season as of 2016, but insiders told Radar that that number is even higher now because he and girlfriend Gwen Stefani negotiated together to get huge bonuses.
 We’d be lying if we said watching their romance unfold on the show isn’t a huge draw when they appear together!

-It is unclear how much Jennifer Hudson makes as a coach, but it doesn’t sound like she will be a part of the show past Season 13.
-A source told Life & Style exclusively that Jennifer can’t take a joke, and hasn't been getting along with the other coaches.
-Plus, Kelly Clarkson is joining for Season 14, and they probably don’t need more than one American Idol winner on the crew.
+It is unclear how much Jennifer Hudson made as a coach, but it doesn’t sound like she will be a part of the show past Season 13.
+A source told Life & Style exclusively that Jennifer can’t take a joke, and didn’t get along with the other coaches.
+Plus, Kelly Clarkson joined for Season 14, and they probably don’t need more than one American Idol winner on the crew.

 Gwen has had a few stints on the hit NBC show, and while she’s always been beloved, her popularity has only grown since her relationship with Blake began.
 She started out making $10 million per season on Season 7, but by Season 12 she was reportedly making more than $13 million thanks to bonuses surrounding her relationship with Blake.
 Unfortunately, Radar reports that her time on the show is likely over for good.
 “Gwen would not be on with Miley at the same time… she has not made plans to return to the show… she feels her time on the show has ran its course.”

-Pharrell Williams was a coach on The Voice from 2014-2016, and though he’s a Grammy-winner, he reportedly raked in a lot less than other coaches.
+Pharrell Williams was a coach on The Voice from 2014 to 2016, and though he’s a Grammy-winner, he reportedly raked in a lot less than other coaches.
 Feel Guide reports that he was making about $8 million per season, though it’s unclear if he just negotiated badly or didn’t care that much about the money.

 Cee Lo Green got totally jipped during his time on The Voice.
 He was the lowest-paid coach ever, making $2 million per season when he first started, and getting bumped to $6.5 million before he departed in Season 6, according to Cheat Sheet.